 Debt is normal.
 Many people incur some form of debt in their lifetime, whether it be student loans, mortgage loans for their home, auto loans for their car, or credit card debt.
 With proper financial planning, these debts help enhance your lifestyle and build long-term wealth.
 But if used irresponsibly, they can be a significant source of stress.

 If you find yourself in a mountain of debt, the first thing to do is assess your debt situation and plan your payment schedule.
-To do this, you can use a debt calculator to explore different ways to pay off your debt, along with the interest rate and repayment time.
+To do this, you can use a debt payoff calculator to explore different ways to pay off your debt, along with the interest rate and repayment time.
 Check out this guide to learn more about how to use the calculator to reach a debt-free state.

 Table of Contents